How to alternate row color based on group in Excel?

 1. In cell D1, the same row of the headers, enter the number 0.

-4. And then select the data range A2:D19 which including the helper formula column, and click Home > Conditional Formatting > New Rule, see screenshot:
+3. Then select the data range A2:D18 which including the helper formula column, and click Home > Conditional Formatting > New Rule, see screenshot:

-5. In the New Formatting Rule dialog box, select Use a formula to determine which cells to format under the Select a Rule Type section, and enter this formula =AND(LEN($A2)>0,MOD($D2,2)=0) (A2 is the first cell of your column which you color based on, and D2 is the first cell of the helper column you created of the selected range ) into the Format values where this formula is true text box, see screenshot:
+4. In the New Formatting Rule dialog box, select Use a formula to determine which cells to format under the Select a Rule Type section, and enter this formula =AND(LEN($A2)>0,MOD($D2,2)=0) into the Format values where this formula is true text box, see screenshot:

 If you want to shade the rows with two different colors alternately based on value changes as following screenshot shown, this also can be solved in Excel with Conditional Formatting.

-1. First, you should create a new helper column and formula as above method from step 1 to step 3, you will get the following screenshot:
+1. First, you should create a new helper column and formula as first method from step 1 to step 2, you will get the following screenshot:

-2. Then select the data range A2:D19, and then click Home > Conditional Formatting > Manage Rules, see screenshot:
+2. Then select the data range A2:D18, and then click Home > Conditional Formatting > Manage Rules, see screenshot:

 3. In the Conditional Formatting Rules Manager dialog box, click New Rule button, see screenshot:

-4. In the popped out New Formatting Rule dialog, click Use a formula to determine cells to format under the Select a Rule Type, and then enter this formula =ISODD($D2) (D2 is the first cell of the helper column you created of the selected range), and then click Format button to choose the formatting you like for the odd rows of the group, see screenshot:
+4. In the popped out New Formatting Rule dialog, click Use a formula to determine cells to format under the Select a Rule Type, and then enter this formula =ISODD($D2) (D2 is the first cell of the helper column you created the formula), and then click Format button to choose the filling color you like for the odd rows of the group, see screenshot:

-5. Then click OK to exit this dialog, return to the former Conditional Formatting Rules Manager dialog box, please click New Rule button again to create another rule for the even rows of the group.
+5. Then click OK to exit this dialog to return back the former Conditional Formatting Rules Manager dialog box, please click New Rule button again to create another rule for the even rows of the group.

-6. In the New Formatting Rule dialog box, click Use a formula to determine cells to format under the Select a Rule Type as former, and then enter this formula =ISEVEN($D2) (D2 is the first cell of the helper column you created of the selected range), and then click Format button to choose another formatting for the even rows of the group, see screenshot:
+6. In the New Formatting Rule dialog box, click Use a formula to determine cells to format under the Select a Rule Type as former, and then enter this formula =ISEVEN($D2) (D2 is the first cell of the helper column you created the formula), and then click Format button to choose another background color for the even rows of the group, see screenshot: